SleeplessByte/media-types-ruby/README.md

 Media Types based on  scheme, with versioning, views, suffixes and validations.
 Integrations available for [Rails](https://github.com/rails/rails) / ActionPack and [http.rb](https://github.com/httprb/http).

+This library makes it easy to define schemas that can be used to validate JSON objects based on their Content-Type.

 ## Installation

 Add this line to your application's Gemfile: